ppouliot/dockerfile-hubot-windowsnanoserver/README.md

-# docker-file-hubot-windowsnanoserver
+# dockerfile-hubot-windowsnanoserver
-Hubot in a Windows NanoServer
+A Dockerfile for building and running Hubot on WindowsNanoServer containers